robert-westenberger/knowledgebase/mathematics/3d-graphics.md

 ### Geometric Interpretation
 Geometrically, multiplying a vector by a scalar $k$ has the effect of scaling the length by a factor of $|k|$.
 E.G, to double the length of a vector we would multiply the vector by 2.
+If $k<0$, then the direction of the vector is flipped.